-It enables an Officer to get an idea of how severe the problem is.
-It would also be required as evidence to enable the Council to take formal action, should it be considered necessary.
+A nuisance diary enables an officer to get an idea of how severe the problem is.
+We need a diary as evidence to enable us to take formal action, if necessary.

-My neighbours' septic tank/cesspit is leaking onto my land, what can be done?
+My neighbours' septic tank/cesspit is leaking onto my land.
+What should I do?

 Try speaking to your neighbours, as they may not realise that this is happening.
 However, we have the power to ensure that a property has adequate means for the disposal of wastewater.
 If there is wastewater running across your land, we can take the necessary steps to resolve this problem.